a bowl with date paste

 Instructions

 • Remove the pits from the Medjool dates and place them in a heatproof bowl (if using the first method).
 Pour water over the dates until they are just covered, and let them soak for 10–15 minutes or overnight.
-Afterwards, your dates should look like those in the image.
+Afterward, your dates should look like those in the image.

 soaked dates in a white bowl